Moncrieff

 Moncrieff displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Moncrieff, as per the latest Census, 55.1% of dwellings were houses, with the remaining 44.8% comprising semi-detached homes, apartments, and other types.
-This differs from the Australian Capital Territory's (ACT) dwelling structure, which is 66.3% houses and 33.7% other dwellings.
-Home ownership in Moncrieff was at 5.9%, with mortgaged dwellings making up 69.9% and rented ones accounting for 24.2%.
-The median monthly mortgage repayment in the area was $2,167, higher than the ACT average of $2,123.
-The median weekly rent in Moncrieff was $470, slightly above the ACT's $462.
-Nationally, Moncrieff's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Moncrieff, as per the latest Census, consisted of 55.1% houses and 44.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
+Home ownership in Moncrieff stood at 5.9%, with mortgaged dwellings at 69.9% and rented dwellings at 24.2%.
+The median monthly mortgage repayment was $2,167, exceeding the Australian Capital Territory average of $2,123.
+The median weekly rent in Moncrieff was $470, compared to the Australian Capital Territory figure of $462.
+Nationally, Moncrieff's median mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing